UptimeWorker/UptimeWorker/CONTRIBUTING.md

 - Tailwind CSS for styling
 - Follow existing patterns in the codebase

-### Branding and Logos

-⚠️ **Important**: The UptimeWorker name and logos are trademarked and not covered by the MIT license.

-- Do NOT use UptimeWorker branding in forks without permission
-- Replace logos and branding with your own when forking
-- See `CUSTOMIZATION.md` for how to customize branding

 ### Commit Messages

 Use clear, descriptive commit messages: